Leeds United F.C.: Stadium

-Leeds United have only ever used one stadium as their home ground, Elland Road, where they have played at since their foundation in 1919.
-An all-seater stadium situated in Beeston, Leeds, West Yorkshire, England, it is the 14th largest football stadium in England.
-Elland Road was previously occupied by their predecessors, Leeds City before their disbanding.
-After their formation, the council allowed them to rent the stadium until they could afford to buy it.
+Leeds United's home ground since their formation has been Elland Road, situated in Beeston, Leeds, West Yorkshire, England, it is the 14th largest football stadium in England and was previously occupied by their predecessors Leeds City before their disbanding.
+Leeds City Council allowed them to rent the stadium until they could afford to buy it.
 With the exception of periods from the 1960s until 1983, and from 1997 to 2004, the local council owned the stadium.
 However, it was sold by the club in October 2004, with a 25-year sale-leaseback deal being agreed, and a commercial buy-back clause also included for when the club's finances improve sufficiently.

 Initially, the ground was the home of the Holbeck Rugby Club, which played in the Northern Rugby Union, the forerunner of the Rugby Football League.
-One of Leeds' first nicknames, 'The Peacocks, comes from the original name of Elland Road – 'The Old Peacock ground'.
+One of Leeds' first nicknames, 'The Peacocks, comes from the original name of Elland Road – 'The Old Peacock Ground'.
 It was named by the original owners of the ground, Bentley's Brewery, after its pub The Old Peacock, which still faces the site.
-The newly formed Leeds City agreed to rent and later own Elland Road.
+Newly formed Leeds City agreed to rent and later own Elland Road.
 After their disbandment, it was sold to Leeds United.
-The most recent stand at Elland Road is the East, or Family, Stand, a cantilever structure completed during the 1992–93 season that can hold 17,000 seated spectators.
-It is a two-tiered stand that continues around the corners and is the largest part of the stadium.
-The Don Revie Stand was opened at the start of the 1994–95 season, and can hold just under 7,000 seated spectators.
-The roof of the West Stand holds a television commentary gantry and walkway for TV personnel.
-Elland Road was named in December 2009 as one of the contenders for the England 2018 World Cup bid.
-As a result of the bid, Leeds drew up plans to redevelop parts of Elland Road and increase the stadium's capacity.
-Ken Bates also revealed plans to take out the executive boxes out of the South Stand to increase the starting capacity by a further 2,000–3,000.
-More executive boxes would be built in the east stand.
+Elland Road's largest, and most recent renovation involved demolishing the old Lowfields Road stand to build a new 17,000-seater, two-tiered East Stand.
+It was completed for the 1993–94 season and was, at the time, the largest cantilever stand in the world.
+Elland Road later became an all-seater stadium, with nearly 7,000 seats replacing the terracing in the Kop, as directed by the Taylor Report.